 In Portland, Urban Gleaners supplied surplus loaves of bread from local bakeries to be transformed into a Toasted Baguette PB&J flavor, while rescued lemons, oranges, grapefruits, and limes created Salt-Cured Citrus Creamsicle in Los Angeles.
 In San Francisco, movie popcorn remaining at the end of the night at the Mission District’s historic Roxie Theater provided a base for Roxie Road flavor, complete with house caramel and a coffee-flour cookie crumble.

 Get Started with Square Payroll

 Payroll processing trusted by thousands.Get Started

 Salt & Straw isn’t the first business to draw attention to food waste.
 In 2015, Shake Shack’s culinary director, Mark Rosati, partnered with chef Dan Barber for a WastED pop-up to highlight food waste in NYC.
 Saucy by Nature, a Brooklyn-based restaurant, utilizes leftovers from the owner’s catering company to alleviate food waste.
 And a number of recent startups are drawing attention to the issue by connecting consumers and restaurants with available leftover produce and meals.

-If you own a restaurant or a business that produces food waste, you can donate leftover food or excess produce using a service like Food Runners.
+If you started a restaurant or own a business that produces food waste, you can donate leftover food or excess produce using a service like Food Runners.
 If you’re feeling extra creative, follow Salt & Straw’s example and collaborate with your local food rescue organization to create your own dishes from unused product.
 You can also donate financially to organizations combating hunger, like local food banks.